furechan/nbmask/README.md

 # IPython extension to mask sensitive data

 Simple ipython extension to mask the username or other sensitive data from notebook cell outputs.
-It may be useful when printing or displaying sensitive information in public notebooks.
-The extension modifies the ipython display system to mask textual outputs from printing, logging and the native display system.
+This may be useful when printing or display sensitive information in public notebooks.
+The extension modifies the ipython display system to mask any occurence of one of the secrets strings in the textual outputs from printing, logging and the native display system.

 ## Usage